Jonham/JH-Music-Player/README.md

     **Solution**: the crack down on both browser may due to the fact that browser receive unhandled errors.
     I've catch errors both in rangeTime and rangeVolume.
 02. **Song** and **SongList**
+    - [ ] songlist occur when playing in mobile device, which loading file will take more time, that all songs don't play but just looping between others
+    - [ ] songlist **mode** detail completion
     - [x] songlist .next, .play, .pause, .stop ...
     - [x] songlist .playNext, .playPre and related songlist.next and songlist.pre
-    - [ ] songlist: play-modes, counts
+    - [x] songlist: play-modes, counts
     - [x] song.timeOffset records ctx.currentTime when song begin
     - [x] requestAnimationFrame() to update audio time19. - [ ] open-screen animation :::: need more tests

 <hr>

 ## Bugs need fix

 01. main DOM elements display